 Yale-Myers Forest is our largest landholding and it encompasses 7,840 acres (3,213 hectares) in the towns of Ashford, Eastford, Union, and Woodstock, Connecticut.
 George Hewitt Myers, who was part of the school’s first graduating class (Master of Forestry, Yale 1902), generously gifted this forest to the school in years from 1930-1934.
 One interesting bit of history is that some of the land which became Yale-Myers Forest was part of the “Union Lands” landholdings sold in 1720 by the colony of Connecticut’s General Assembly to support Yale College’s move to New Haven.
-Two centuries later the land the was originally sold to support a fledgling Yale College came full circle and became the Yale-Myers forest to support a fledgling Yale Forestry School.
+Two centuries later the land that was originally sold to support a fledgling Yale College came full circle and became the Yale-Myers forest to support a fledgling Yale Forestry School.

 Yale-Myers Forest is primarily comprised mixed hardwoods on glacial till soils with a large component of hemlock, several scattered white pine stands (mainly of old field origin), and occasional red pine plantations established in the 1940s after field abandonment.
 There are numerous small ponds, beaver meadows, and watercourses throughout the forest, as well as historical relics of water powered rural industries long gone.